JeroenSwart/warmstart/README.md

 ### Results
 Experiment results in a dataframe are added as an attribute by calling the run function on the pipeline optimization experiment.
-\newline

 ```
 hopt_exp.run_hopt_experiment(target_ids)
 ```

-Several visualizers show the experiment results, for example the averaged performance over duplicates so far, with respect to the amount of iterations of the search strategy, as shown in \figref{fig:vis_ex}.
+Several visualizers show the experiment results, for example the averaged performance over duplicates so far, with respect to the amount of iterations of the search strategy.
-\newline

 ```
 hopt_exp.visualize_avg_performance(target_ids[12])